Real-Time Streamable Generative Speech Restoration with Flow Matching: Introduction

 Real-time speech processing refers to a type of speech processing that can be performed in an online fashion, where a model produces new parts of the processed output signal as soon as possible after new parts of the input signal arrive.
 Most applications allow for a fixed latency $\lat$, e.g., few tens of milliseconds (ms) for voice-over-IP (VoIP) communication.
 Compared to offline speech processing methods, this fixed latency also requires the system to have a fixed amount of lookahead, i.e., a limited future context.
 Depending on the task, this may result in a performance degradation compared to an offline method which has potentially all future context available.

-While the task of neural \acf{se} has traditionally been considered a discriminative task, works from recent years, in particular SGMSE+ \cite{richter2023speech}, have shown that treating \ac{se} as a generative task instead can have several advantages, particularly in perceived speech quality and model generalization.
-Furthermore, other speech processing tasks such as \acf{bwe} or Mel vocoding are naturally well-suited to be treated as generative tasks, since significant amounts of information are missing from the input signal and must be \emph{regenerated} given only the remaining information \cite{lemercier2023analysing}.
-Other tasks which have been successfully tackled from this point of view include neural codec post-filtering \cite{wu2024scoredec,welker2025flowdec}, dereverberation \cite{richter2023speech,lemercier2023analysing,lemercier2023storm}, \ac{stft} \ac{pr} \cite{peer2023diffphase}, and binaural speech synthesis \cite{liang2025binauralflow}.
+While the task of neural \acf{se} has traditionally been considered a predictive task, works from recent years, in particular SGMSE+ \cite{richter2023speech}, have shown that treating \ac{se} as a generative task instead can have several advantages, particularly in perceived speech quality and model generalization.
+More broadly, non-additive speech restoration tasks such as \acf{bwe}, dereverberation or \ac{stft} \ac{pr} are naturally well-suited for generative methods, in particular when a significant amount of information is missing from the input signal and must be \emph{regenerated} given only the remaining information \cite{lemercier2023analysing,peer2023diffphase}.
+Prior work \cite{lemercier2023analysing} empirically supports this idea, showing clear advantages of modern generative methods over predictive methods for such problems.
+Other tasks which have been successfully tackled with diffusion-based generative methods include neural codec post-filtering \cite{wu2024scoredec,welker2025flowdec}, Mel vocoding \cite{welker2025realtime}, and binaural speech synthesis \cite{liang2025binauralflow}.

 However, a key downside to such generative methods is that they are computationally intensive due to the involved numerical solvers evaluating a large \ac{dnn} multiple times.
 This seems to preclude the use of these methods for many real-time scenarios \cite{lay2025diffusion}.
 However, we show here that real-time and multi-step inference are not necessarily at odds with each other and can be realized on available consumer hardware, given that one uses appropriately buffered inference schemes and matching network architectures.